Linuxfabrik/monitoring-plugins/check-plugins/kvm-cpu-usage/README.md

 ## Overview

 Reports how much CPU each virtual machine of a libvirt host consumes, and how much CPU its guests ask for but do not get because the host is busy elsewhere.
 Alerts if a machine uses more of its assigned virtual CPUs than the thresholds allow, and if the host makes a machine wait for CPU for too large a share of its time.
+Also reports how many virtual CPUs the running machines were promised against the cores the host really has.
 Runs without root or sudo.

 **What the Steal column means:**